noahehall/theBookOfNoah/databases/mysql_new.md

   - `found_rows()`
     - use this function in conjunction with the `sql_calc_found_rows` option of a `select` statement to determine the number of rows an sql statement using a `limit` clause would have generated without the limitation
   - `last_insert_id()`
+    - returns the ID number of the last row inserted using the mysql connection
+      - ID numbers that are set manually when rows are inserted without `auto_increment` option wont register and therefore wont be returned
+    - the ID number for rows inserted by other clients will not be returned -
   - `row_count()`
   - `schema()`
   -